ichabod801/t_games/CODE_OF_CONDUCT.md

 ## Don't Be a Jerk

 Really.
 That's what it boils down to.
+That is the spirit this document tries to clarify, and I hope we can work together in that spirit.

 If it's not true or if it doesn't help the project, does it need to be said?
 If it is true and it will help the project, how should it be said?